vacu9708/Tools-etc/Fundamental knowledge/OSI model/readme.md

 * Logical Addressing: In order to identify each device on internetwork uniquely, the network layer defines an addressing scheme(IP)

 ### 4. Transport layer
->Ex) TCP, UDP
+>Ex) TCP, UDP, gateway
 The data in the transport layer is referred to as Segments.
 It is responsible for the End to End Delivery of the complete message.
-The transport layer also provides the acknowledgement of the successful data transmission and re-transmits the data if an error is found.
+The transport layer also provides the acknowledgement of the successful data transmission and re-transmits the data if an error is found.<br>
+- gateway: used to allow connection between discrete networks

 ### 5. Session layer
 >Ex) Socket